QNimbus/home-ops/README.md

 2. Fill out `cluster.yaml` and `nodes.yaml` configuration files using the comments in those file as a guide.

-3. Template out the kubernetes and talos configuration files, if any issues come up be sure to read the error and adjust your config files accordingly.
+3. Install the Python dependencies and generate the Proxmox cluster configuration:

     ```sh
+    python -m pip install -r requirements.txt
+    python scripts/generate-cluster.py
+    ```

+4. Template out the kubernetes and talos configuration files, if any issues come up be sure to read the error and adjust your config files accordingly.

+    ```sh
     task configure
     ```

-4. Push your changes to git:
+5. Push your changes to git:

    📍 _**Verify** all the `./kubernetes/**/*.sops.*` files are **encrypted** with SOPS_